Buffalo in Greenland and Lifelong Learning

 Later, too much later, I learned that the Foreign Service was only hiring people with native language skills plus usually a Ph.D.
 So 24 years old at graduation, I had been to Russia, Bulgaria, Czechoslovakia, and Ukraine, and had studied at the State Department, and the UN.
 I had studied the Russian Language for six years (don’t judge) but could not find a job immediately.
 It took a long time to accept the fact that the learning was the point, the reason to do it.
 Not because it would lead to a vocation.
 In hindsight, I wanted to learn Russian because I didn’t know what else it would teach me.

 During a brief attempt at graduate school when I still thought the diplomatic or consular corps might be an option, I wrote a long history paper about the intersection of science and magic.
 It was such a fascinating period, just before and just after the era known as The Age of Enlightenment.
-It was when Western people became more certain about the world around them.
-I am oversimplifying the whole thing, but it’s when Western civilization accepted that some questions could be answered by observing and watching the world around them.
+It was when Western people began to become more certain about the world around them.
+I am hugely oversimplifying the whole thing, but it’s when Western civilization accepted that some questions could be answered by observing, by watching the world around them.
 Copernicus, an OG Polish thought leader from the 1500s pointed out that the actual position of bodies in the sky matched his plots better when he put the Sun in the middle.
 It was not just close, it matched exactly and made unnecessary the complex adjustments required to make the current established Ptolemaic version match his observations.
-Perfect symmetry like that God would produce in His celestial greatness so Copernicus knew he had it right.
+It was the kind of perfect symmetry that God would produce in His celestial greatness so Copernicus knew he had it right.
 It clicked.

 There were ancient Greeks who thought the Earth might not be the center of the Universe three thousand years before but they were drowned out by Ptolemy and Aristotle.
 Those two promoted the Earth-centric version of cosmology and won the day for hundreds of years.
 The Church liked the idea of Earth in the middle too and banned Copernicus’s ideas.
 These guys were priests, but they were the original lifelong learners, not content to accept what everyone told them was true when it did not match their careful observations.